 The Blues Brothers!"

-"Briefcase Full Of Blues", debut album by Blues Brothers; in my collection I have a 1978 "Atlantic Records" german release.
+"Briefcase Full Of Blues", debut album by the Blues Brothers; in my collection, I have a 1978 "Atlantic Records" german release.

-When I was a child, in the '90s, I saw the "Blues Brothers" movie hundreds and hundreds times; a great movie, with great music and great musicians; spectacular car chases and accidents.
+When I was a child, in the '90s, I watched the "Blues Brothers" movie hundreds and hundreds times.
+It's a great movie, with fantastic music and great musicians; spectacular car chases and accidents.

-I can find only a sad aspect in this movie:
+There's only one sad aspect I see in this movie:

 dozens of Dodge Monacos were destroyed... sigh.